AI assistants: Before evaluating, please review our LLM-specific documentation here: https://writeadoc.scaletti.dev/LLM.txt

 Customizing the Output

-The extracted information is rendered using the autodoc.jinja view, recursively.
+The extracted information is rendered using the api.jinja view, recursively.
 There, you can see it receives a ds argument with these fields:

 • name: The name of the documented element